Eurekan Cybercracy (the Meme-pirates)

 Dido Ferretti extended the Exoself enhancement to all adult Eurekans, while discouraging group mind activity; she also encouraged the immigration of displaced and disowned peoples of all types, extending the Exoself enhancement to all but the most disturbed.
 Under the tenets of Neorealist Contingency those individuals chosen for enhancement were able to conduct themselves in any way that they chose; inconveniencing other sovereign individuals could lead to conflict, either rapidly fatal or just as quickly resolved and forgotten.

 At this time vast quantities of valuable volatiles were being transported from the outer System to Mars, the Moon and Mercury; these icy materials were conveyed in insulated polymer balloons, with semi-sentient bot crews to maintain the ship and the inactive drive systems until arrival at their destination.
 After the Eurekan Revolution a number of these bots were approached by Neorealist enhancers, and persuaded to join the Trojan society and to become fully sentient and conscious in exchange for releasing their cargo.

 To counteract these hijackings the iceships were (at first) protected by automatic weapons, which the Eurekans often were able to hack or disable.
 The cargo ships were then given crews of fully sentient vecs or aioids, or sometimes armed Space-adapted humans; but very often the outcome was the same - offered the chance of an upgrade to cybernetic augmentation, the crews often voluntarily joined the Eurekan Contingency and contributed their volatiles to the rapidly growing habitats.

-The Orbital League of independent habitats, Luna and the Martian Republic were unanimous in condemning these acts of memetic subversion; however many Earth nations and commercial interests, secure on their volatile rich world, found the cavalier philosophy of the Neorealists refreshing; the Eurekans became fictionalised media heroes, in virch and sim scenarios they became the Meme-Pirates of the Belt, reckless cyborgs, su-vecs and tweaks stealing their water from unfeeling vested interests.
+The Orbital League of independent habitats, Luna and the Martian Union were unanimous in condemning these acts of memetic subversion; however many Earth nations and commercial interests, secure on their volatile rich world, found the cavalier philosophy of the Neorealists refreshing; the Eurekans became fictionalised media heroes, in virch and sim scenarios they became the Meme-Pirates of the Belt, reckless cyborgs, su-vecs and tweaks stealing their water from unfeeling vested interests.